dballona/actionmessage/README.md

 }
 ```

-Put this for example, under app/messages/welcome_message.rb
+In order to generate your message class, you can either place this code
+under app/messages/welcome_message.rb or just use our generators by running
+the following command: `rails g message Welcome send_welcome_sms`

 ```ruby
 class WelcomeMessage < ActionMessage::Base
 	def send_welcome_sms(name, phone_number_to_send_message)